 Aircrete block manufacturer H+H has lowered the density of its high strength and super strength grade Celcon blocks from 750 kg/m3 to 700 kg/m3.
+This has led to an improvement in thermal conductivity, H+H says, as well as lighter weight blocks.

 The change has been accredited by the British Board of Agrément (BBA) in a new certificate issued to the manufacturer.